Thank You so much for this info & wish me luck!

 |Auto-fill with powder||Requires little to no involvement from employees.||Like the previous one, it needs to be connected to a pump in order to get its water.|

 2. Cost of Owning a Slush Business

-Granita machines or slush machines can bring a pretty good revenue to your account on a monthly basis.
+Granita machines or slush machines can bring pretty good revenue to your account on a monthly basis.
 Still, you should be familiar with the costs of owning them, in the first place.

 Knowing the costs beforehand is extremely effective because it allows you to find out how you can cut them down.

-These are the main costs associated with owning a business that sells frozen cocktails, slush, and smoothies:
+Aside from your initial cost to buy the machine, these are the main costs associated with owning a business that sells frozen cocktails, slush, and smoothies: